 Grades are used to determine academic standing.
 Students are encouraged to discuss their academic standing with their major advisors and advisors in the College Advising Resource Center (ARC; email email@example.com for an appointment).

 Good Academic Standing.
-Undergraduates with Grade Point Averages (GPA) of 2.0 or higher are said to be in good academic standing.
+Undergraduates with Grade Point Averages (GPA) of 2.0 or higher are in good academic standing.
 For graduate students this threshold is 3.0.

 Honors.
 Undergraduates earning a 3.25 GPA in a semester where they complete 12 or more units will be on the Dean’s list for that semester.
 Graduating with a GPA of 3.5 or higher as an undergraduate will lead to an honors designation by the university.
 Most undergraduate majors in the College of Liberal & Creative Arts are eligible to be considered for Phi Beta Kappa, a prestigious honor society, if they have a GPA of 3.7 or higher and meet other criteria.